ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 @ul[text-05]
 - The *Gartner Hype Cycle for Emerging Technologies 2018* featured 0 technologies reaching maturity
 - ... and expectations are clustered around technologies that are > 5 years from usefulness
+- So what are we to make of the promises being made by legal tech firms.
 @ulend

 ---